 Code of Student Conduct states that students must obey the law (which includes copyright law).
 So if you

 It's not always easy to do.
 Some people think an item must have a copyright symbol on it to be covered by copyright, but that's not true.
 Usually, if you want to know if something is copyrighted, you have to know when it was published.
-(A chart by Lolly Gasaway, University of North Carolina, defines the
+(A chart on the Cornell University website shows when various works enter the public domain.)

 Wikipedia has a list of